Mobius1/FeedM/README.md

 * Can be positioned anywhere on screen unlike the native GTA:O notifications
 * Customisable colors, fonts, etc
 * Standard and advanced notifications
+* Animated stacking and fading
+* Supports reverse stacking for positioning at top of screen
 * Supports message formatting
 * Supports queuing and duplicate notifications